Bartis1313/csgo/README.md

 * 1.6.3 - Once again better generic vector.
 Config is now stored in nice-looking json + accessing values is not painful.
 Cleanup is still needed.
 Better smoothing included in aimbot, still needs some extensions.
 * 1.6.4 - Config fix again, added magic_enum to not repat same names in the selections namespace.
 * 1.6.5 - Bit of clean up with memory, interfaces and valid entity cache that will work for any frame.
 And maybe crash fixes?
+* 1.6.6 - Cleanup, base classes for features are now more abstract.
+Fixed crash due to wrong allocation for vector.
+Rebuild hook structs to be defined with macros.
 </details>

 # Dependencies